wilgucki/csv/README.md

 <code>php artisan csv:export model csv-file</code>

-- model - model class name with its namespace
+- model - model's class name with its namespace
 - csv-file - file name with path relative to project's root directory

 If you would like to export users, you could use command like this (remember to use correct CSV file path)